DSR-RHIT/me447-visualizing-data/week-01/setup_R_project.md

 -   Save the file using the filename .Renviron in your course folder (don’t forget the dot that starts the filename).
 For example, C:/Users/layton/Documents/courses/me447/.Renviron

 -   If you create a new RStudio Project, always paste a copy of the .Renviron file in the project root directory.

-The purpose of the .Renviron file is to establish a library for R packages that is independent of the R software.
-Then you can update R to the latest version and not have to reinstall all the packages you use.